Database Matching Software: Connecting Siloed Data Systems

 Healthcare: Cross-Facility Patient Matching

-Hospital networks match patient records across facilities that use different EHR systems, each with its own patient ID scheme.
-A patient registered as "Robert J. Smith" at Hospital A and "Bob Smith" at Clinic B must be linked to provide coordinated care, avoid redundant testing, and comply with HIPAA's minimum necessary standard.
-For healthcare-specific [INTERNAL LINK: 1E, address matching] and patient identity challenges, on-premise processing is mandatory.
+Hospital networks match patient records across facilities running different EHR systems, each with its own patient ID scheme.
+A patient registered as “Robert J. Smith” at Hospital A and “Bob Smith” at Clinic B has to be linked to provide coordinated care and avoid redundant testing.
+The match runs on fuzzy name matching software for the name fields and address matching software for the address fields, with the per-field scores feeding the overall cross-system linkage score.
+For healthcare workloads, on-premise processing is mandatory.

 What Should You Look For in Database Matching Software?